 In order to train and evaluate our proposed model, we introduce a new dataset, which consists of more than one thousand of character images/photos and line drawings pairs, where the line drawings are manually created by skilled artists we invite.
 We quantitatively and qualitatively compare our framework against the state-of-the-arts on this newly collected dataset, and experimental results show the superiority of proposed P2LDGAN.
 Finally, we perform the ablation studies to further validate the effectiveness of our key components.

-Summarily, the main contributions of our study include, \begin{itemize} \item To the best of our knowledge, this is probably the first work focusing on character line drawing study. \item We contribute a new photo-to-line drawing dataset including 1,532 pairs of character photos/images and corresponding well-aligned freehand line drawings provided by professional artists, to benefit the research on character line drawing creation.
+Summarily, the main contributions of our study include, \begin{itemize} \item To the best of our knowledge, this is probably the first work focusing on full body character line drawing generation study.

+\item We contribute a new photo-to-line drawing dataset including 1,532 pairs of character photos/images and corresponding well-aligned freehand line drawings provided by professional artists, to benefit the research on character line drawing creation.

-\item We present the joint geometric-semantic-driven generative adversarial architecture with our well-designed cross-scale dense skip connections framework as generator for automatic character line drawing generation in an end-to-end manner.
+\item We present the first joint geometric-semantic driven generative adversarial architecture with our well-designed cross-scale dense skip connections framework as generator for automatic character line drawing generation in an end-to-end manner.

 \item Experimental results as well as perceptual study demonstrate the effectiveness of the proposed P2LDGAN.
-And compared to state-of-the-art methods, our model can achieve significantly higher quantitative and qualitative performance.
+Compared to state-of-the-art methods, our model is more robust to different categories and styles of the input and can achieve significantly higher quantitative and qualitative performance.

 \end{itemize}